 #4.
 Question If You’re Hearing The Right Info

-What are you hearing around you and what ways are you listening to those around you in order to self-regulate emotionally and not jump to conclusions?
+What are you hearing around you, and what ways are you listening to those around you?
+In order to self-regulate emotionally and not jump to conclusions, you can question what you’re hearing and test its accuracy.

 Many workplaces have ongoing mindfulness workshops that can help you further develop this skill.
 If you’re unaware of the importance of having workplace health promotion programming, I discuss it further in my Podcast Episode 41 here: The Importance of Having Workplace Health Promotion Programs in place.
 You can invite me to come and do a lunch & learn at your office.